 If you are dehydrated, blood circulation in your body may alter because of the thickening of the blood.
-Poor blood circulation may lead to bouts of headache and extreme fatigue.
-So, the more water you sip the better your blood circulation will be.
+Poor blood circulation may lead to bouts of a headache and extreme fatigue.
+So, the more water you sip, the better your blood circulation will be.

-The primary function of kidneys is to eliminate waste from the body.
+The primary function of kidneys is to reduce waste from the body.
 Drinking enough water lowers the burden on your kidneys.
 Therefore, an adequate amount of water in the body is essential for the excretion of bodily wastes.
-Those who suffer from kidney diseases such as kidney stones can benefit from drinking 8 glasses of water every day.
+Those who suffer from kidney diseases such as kidney stones can benefit from drinking eight glasses of water every day.

 Drinking water regularly keeps the body’s functions going.
 If you lack water in your body, you are susceptible to headaches, migraines, fatigue, drowsiness and depression.
 The risks of back pain and muscle spasms can also be reduced by being sufficiently hydrated.

 According to the Institute of Medicine, men should consume about 13 cups of water a day while women should consume about 9 cups a day.
 However, how much water a person needs to drink depends on his or her size and activity level.